nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/SOLID - Exercise/README.md

 	Layouts - define the format in which messages should be appended (e.g. SimpleLayout displays logs in the format "<date-time> - <report level> - <message>")
 	Appenders - responsible for appending the messages somewhere (e.g. Console, File, etc.)
     Loggers - hold methods for various kinds of logging (warnings, errors, info, etc.)

+Whenever a logger is told to log something, it calls all of its appenders and tells them to append the message.
+In turn, the appenders append the message (e.g. to the console or a file) according to the layout they have.

+### Requirements: